Located in the Stadium area and right next to Fanny Bay Oyster Bar, Black Rice Izakaya is relatively new on the downtown izakaya map.

 For the izakaya plates, I found the Tako Wasabi ($7.25) fresh and flavourful with the right amount of wasabi.
 Although it seems like a bigger portion, I would feel better to order the same dish at Kingyo for only $3.80.
 The Ebi Mayo ($11), as one of the most popular small dishes at any izakaya, was done rather poorly – there’s no flaky crispiness on the fried tempura batter, and there was not much mayo sauce.
 The whole presentation wasn’t very impressive either.

 For a little bit of the table-side Aburi experience, we ordered a couple pieces of The Black Angus Nigiri (2 pcs for $7), Aburi style.
-And it was probably the best thing that I had that evening.
+And it was probably the best thing can you buy xanax over the counter in mexico that I had that evening.
 The beef was tender and flavourful.
 However, in the description, it says the beef is either “Canadian Prime Certified Angus or Snake River Farm US Wagyu”.
 It would be nice if they had told us the actual type and the cut of beef they use.

 They have a list of “Hako Sushi”, where it is normally named “Oshi Sushi” at other restaurants in the city.
 I guess they rather want to call it “Box Sushi” than “Pressed Sushi”.
 But those are the same thing.
 Our Ika Ebi Hako Sushi ($12.95) was quite tasty.
 We also had a couple of their signature rolls: the Black Rice Roll ($11.95) and the Beef Garlic Roll ($14.95).
 I had black rice sushi before at other Korean sushi places in downtown.
 Although I find the black rice texture interesting, I still prefer the more delicate white rice sushi roll.
 Overall, I found decent flavours on the box sushi and the sushi rolls, but the presentation, again, could use a bit more refinement.